 Printers are sometimes overlooked when looking into pentesting because what should you do with access to a printer?
 A lot, actually.

-Many business grade printers are connected to the companies domain through LDAP.
+Many business-grade printers are connected to the company’s domain through LDAP.
 LDAP requires domain credentials to authenticate with the Domain Controller.
-Now, in most cases you will probably not get an administrator account through this exploit (but you might as well get one!), but you will at least get a domain account you can work with.
+Now, in most cases, you will probably not get an administrator account through this exploit (but you might as well get one!), but you will at least get a domain account you can work with.

 Often times printer passwords are just left on default.
-Somebody orders a printer, connects it to the network, maybe enters LDAP credentials but that’s about it, because why somebody would hack a printer, right?
+Somebody orders a printer, connects it to the network, and maybe enters LDAP credentials, but that’s about it because why would somebody hack a printer, right?

 So the first thing we need to do after figuring out the printer model is going to google and search for: “Printer Name” + default password or “Printer Name” + manual and try to find the default password for that specific model (try 0000 or 1111 initially).